 - Smoothies: Many recipes, like this strawberry smoothie, are deliciously simple.
 Just blend your favorite fruit, unsweetened milk of choice and ice.

 - Popsicles: Buy a silicone popsicle mold and make your own kid-friendly homemade popsicles!
-If you have leftover fruit purees from your Nurture Life baby food delivery, you can freeze them into easy popsicles too.

 - Infused water: To serve up something light and fresh, try creating your own fruit- or herb-infused water like this rainbow fruit infusion.